liuyilei8969/Lung-Cancer-AS/README.md

 ```

 ### Check whether your AS biomarkers have prognostic value

+In this section, you should prepare a `survival.xlsx`, which is an Excel spreadsheet containing the following columns: sample names, variable values, OS (overall survival status), and OS.time (overall survival time).
+We obtained these data from https://xenabrowser.net/datapages/.

 `SingleCovariate.R`: Check whether single AS biomarker has prognostic value.
 `MultiCovariate.R`: Check whether a combination of AS biomarkers has prognostic value.